 Adding an external mic – a handheld, lapel (or lavalier) or a shotgun mic – gives you what matters the most – the best signal-to-noise ratio.
-In this Shure Notes® blog post, we’re going to give you some tips about the third type – the shotgun mic.
+Here are some tips about the third type – the shotgun mic.
 Its extremely directional pickup pattern (called a line/gradient pattern) makes the shotgun mic popular for TV news and movie sets.

 The shotgun microphone is named for the long, slotted tube in front of the microphone cartridge that makes it resemble a shotgun.
 This “interference tube” helps reject sounds coming from more than about 30 degrees off to the sides, while still picking up sounds from the front.
 Because a shotgun mic is either mounted to a camera or a boom, it is rarely seen by the viewer.
 In fact, it’s almost impossible to imagine a situation in which the mic should appear in frame (unless you’re making a video about making a video).

 Let’s talk about what shotguns mics are not: They are not telephoto lenses for sound.
 They do not allow you to zoom in on a conversation from 100 feet away.